 Summary of Slurm Commands

-The table below shows a summary of Slurm commands.
+The table below shows a brief list of common Slurm commands.
 These commands are described in more detail below along with links to the Slurm doc site.

 Submit a batch serial job sbatch sbatch runscript.sh